tystar86/python_exercises/Tasks/math.md

 117.85
 ```

-#65. ¨
+#65.
->Write a Python program to compute the value of e(2.718281827...) using infinite series.
+>Write a function to compute the value of e(2.718281827...) using infinite series.

 **Expected Output :**
 ```